 Sorry for only showing The Scroll intro here, but I had some issues with the floppy version, and besides, both versions have very similar intros.
-As you can see, a boat arrives at Alexandria, Egypt in 1925 and one of the passengers, when exiting the boat, is killed by an Arab, who’s then shot by the police, but then, the Arab turns into a man-serpent hybrid just before dying.
+As you can see, a boat arrives at Alexandria, Egypt in 1925 and one of the passengers, when exiting the boat, is killed by a man, who’s then promptly shot by the police, but then the victim turns into a man-serpent hybrid just before dying.
 And it’s with this mystery that the game starts, hooking the player’s attention.

-But before starting the game, Daughter of Serpents gives you the innovative option to choose between nine established characters or create your own.
-This character creation option hearkens back to the company’s past as a RPG developer and was also featured in The Hound of Shadow.
+But before starting the game, Daughter of Serpents gives you the innovative option to choose between 9 established characters or create your own.
+This character creation option harkens back to the company’s past as a RPG developer and was also featured in The Hound of Shadow.

-In creating your character, you can choose his/her gender, nationality (UK or US) and profession, where you can choose between nine: Egyptologist, Traveler, Sleuth, Private Eye, Mystic or Occultist.
-Then you have to spend your remaining points in several skills, including skills outside your chosen profession.
+In creating your character, you can choose his/her gender, nationality (UK or US only) and profession, where you can choose between 9: Egyptologist, Traveler, Sleuth, Private Eye, Mystic or Occultist.
+Then you have to spend your remaining points in several skills, including some outside your chosen profession.
 To get a better understanding of the character creation, I recommend reading The Alchemist of Istanbul, a pen and paper RPG which also serves as an introduction to the game’s story and came included with the game itself.

 So how does the different characters impact the story and the gameplay, if it’s an adventure game?
-Well, according to the chosen profession, you can play through three different playthroughs, although the basic story remains the same and the different skills change the dialogue significantly.
+Well, depending on your chosen profession, you can play through three different playthroughs, although the basic story remains the same and the different skills change the dialogue significantly.
 It increases the replay value drastically by encouraging you to try different variations of professions and skills.

 I just wish the rest of the game was equally impressive.
 The game has a first person perspective with still images, featuring average quality graphics and minimal animation.
-The gameplay consists in a point and click interface with your mouse icon changing between several functions.
+The gameplay consists in a point and click interface with your mouse icon changing between its several functions.
 While the mouse interface can be more or less intuitive (except when giving objects to other characters, which requires some pixel-hunting), the inventory system is very cumbersome, as you simply put objects freely in the inventory screen and it’s quite easy for a big object to obscure a smaller one.
-Not to mention, that to operate a specific object, you need to move it to a different screen (the floor screen) and then use it there (unless it’s to interact with another object and/or character).
+Not to mention, that to operate a specific object, you need to move it to a different screen (by clicking down the floor) and then use it there (unless it’s to interact with another object and/or character).

-In the inventory screen, you can find at the start of the game, a map (for traveling) and two books: a guide explaining all the Ancient Egypt mythology relevant to the game’s story (couldn’t this be in the manual?) and a option called Essentials, which is basically the game’s option screen.
-Yes, to access the game’s options (including the save and load options), you need to click your left-mouse button three times in very specific places.
-This is very counter-intuitive and time wasting for a graphic adventure!
-The other book is a diary describing your progress (couldn’t this be the options screen?).
+In the inventory screen, you can find at the start of the game a map (for traveling) and two books, a guide explaining all the Ancient Egypt mythology relevant to the game’s story (couldn’t this be in the manual?) which includes an option called Essentials, which is basically the game’s option screen.
+Yes, to access the game’s options (including the save and load options), you need to use your left-mouse button 3 times in 3 different places.
+This is very counter-intuitive and time wasting for any game.
+The other book is a diary describing your progress (couldn’t this be the options screen instead?).

-Of all the three playthroughs, the Occultist/Mystic one seems the most satisfying to play and explores more of the story, while the Egyptologist/Traveler one seems the smallest and the least enjoyable to play.
+Of all the three playthroughs, the Occultist/Mystic one seems the most satisfying to play and explores more of the story, while the Egyptologist/Traveler one seems the smallest and the least enjoyable.
 The same goes for the endings.
-But whatever playthrough you’re playing, the game isn’t hard for experienced players and the gameplay is very linear, especially towards the end.
+But whatever playthrough you’re playing, the game isn’t hard for experienced players but the gameplay is very linear, especially towards the end.

 The music is adequate and provides proper atmosphere but the sound effects are a bit lacking.
-Also, there isn’t a proper tension during the final part of the game, which is something that a game based on the Cthulhu Mythos should provide.
-You know, the tension, isolation and vulnerability that are common Lovecraftian themes.
+Also, there isn’t a proper tension during the final part of the game, which is something a game based on the Cthulhu Mythos should provide.
+You know, the tension, isolation and vulnerability against the supernatural and the unknown that are common Lovecraftian themes.

 So in general, although both versions have a good story and atmosphere with some very interesting ideas (especially the character creation) that elevates it somewhat above the rest, its execution is less than stellar.
 Like I said before, the inventory system is a mess and the gameplay is very easy and linear.
-The lack of a character creation in The Scroll turns it into another average adventure game.
-I can’t really recommend it, but you might want to give Daughter of Serpents a shot, but avoid The Scroll.
+The lack of a character creation in The Scroll turns it into just another average adventure game.
+I can’t recommend The Scroll, but you might want to give Daughter of Serpents a shot.
 Still, if you want to try it then click here to play in your own browser.